ALTIBASE/Documents/Manuals/Altibase_trunk/eng/DB Link User's Manual.md

 Specifies the PUBLIC|PRIVATE attribute of the database link object to be created.
 If set to PUBLIC, all users have access to the created database link object; If set to PRIVATE, only the user who created the database link object and the SYS user have access to it.
 On omission, the database object link is created as PUBLIC.

+##### IF NOT EXISTS

+If the IF NOT EXISTS clause is used, the database link object will be created only if there is no existing database link object with the same name.
+If a database link object with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing database link object will remain unaffected.

 ##### dblink_name

 Specifies the name of the database link object to be created.
 Refer to Chapter 1: “Rules for Object Name” in *SQL Reference* for more information on specifying names.